ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-02-03-Delivering-a-High-Performance-Goverment-in-2019-and-Beyond.md

 ***Case Studies:***

-During the 2019 Strategic Review meetings, OMB officials engaged senior leadership of the major Federal agencies to discuss management successes, challenges, and risks identified from the over 300 strategic objectives and outcomes articulated in Agency Strategic Plans, and identify course corrections where needed.
+During the 2019 Strategic Review meetings, OMB officials engaged senior leadership from major Federal agencies to discuss management successes, challenges, and risks identified from the over 300 strategic objectives and outcomes articulated in Agency Strategic Plans, and identify course corrections where needed.
 Across these 300+ strategic objectives, major Federal agencies identified 35 as making ‘Noteworthy Progress’ and 40 as a ‘Focus Area for Improvement’ to channel performance improvement efforts related to program execution moving forward.
 Strategic objective categorizations are often driven by a plurality of factors, from budget, legislative authorities, and administrative rules or authorities to factors related to administrative management such as human capital, IT, as well as management or operational processes contingent on intergovernmental relationships or partnerships.
 Strategic objective categorizations resulting from the 2019 strategic reviews are available on Performance.gov, and also on individual agency pages.
 Detailed performance information and comprehensive summaries of progress of agency goals and objectives are available in each agency’s Annual Performance Report.

 In addition to helping agencies identify appropriate follow-up actions, the Strategic Reviews also help identify government-wide risks and challenges which need to be addressed.
 For example, during the 2019 reviews a majority of agencies identified hiring top talent as one of the most significant risks to achieving their mission.
-In response, OPM, in coordination with OMB, has taken a number of steps to address this challenge including issuing a September 13, 2019 [policy memorandum](https://www.chcoc.gov/content/improving-federal-hiring-through-use-effective-assessment-strategies-advance-mission) providing options that agencies can use immediately to improve outcomes in Federal hiring.
+In response, OPM, in coordination with OMB, has taken a number of steps to address this challenge including the issuance of a [policy memorandum](https://www.chcoc.gov/content/improving-federal-hiring-through-use-effective-assessment-strategies-advance-mission) in September 2019 which provides options that agencies can use immediately to improve outcomes in Federal hiring.

-Moreover, Federal agencies continue to improve both the quality and utility of their strategic objective assessments to decision-making as well as the presentation of their analyses.
+Federal agencies continue to improve both the quality and utility of their strategic objective assessments to decision-making as well as the presentation of their analyses.
 Adopting a best practice from the private sector, the 2019 strategic reviews introduced a management dashboard component designed to enhance the visualization, display, and communication of key performance indicators and analyses conducted by agencies.

 ***In Review:***

-Looking ahead, the 2020 strategic reviews will continue to improve these analyses while also aligning implementation of critical management components of the GPRA Modernization Act, the Foundations for Evidence-Based Policymaking Act, and the President’s Management Agenda’s Government Effectiveness Advanced Research (GEAR) Center initiative to build a government-wide Management Learning Agenda.
+Looking ahead, the 2020 strategic reviews will continue to improve these analyses while also aligning implementation of critical management components of the GPRA Modernization Act, the Foundations for Evidence-Based Policymaking Act, and the [President’s Management Agenda’s Government Effectiveness Advanced Research Center initiative](https://www.performance.gov/GEARcenter/) to build a government-wide Management Learning Agenda.

 **Integrating Enterprise Risk Management to Address Programmatic and Operational Risks**

 Enterprise Risk Management (ERM) promotes risk-informed decision making that allows resources to be prioritized and allocated based on risk, fosters a more risk-aware culture within agencies, and supports agency strategic planning and performance improvement efforts.
 ERM encourages agencies to target their limited resources to activities more likely to produce the greatest improvement in program performance.
-Three years since ERM requirements were first established in OMB Circular No. A-123 in July, 2016, agencies continue to develop and mature in their ERM programs and approaches.
+Three years since ERM requirements were first established in OMB Circular No. A-123, agencies continue to develop and mature in their ERM programs and approaches.
 Agencies continue to apply risk-based approaches to identify, assess, respond, mitigate, prepare and manage risks to achieving their mission goals and objectives.
 Increasing maturity among agency ERM programs will support decision making across the PMA and multiple CAP goals.

 ***Case Study:***

 In 2019, OMB worked in conjunction with Federal agencies to establish an Executive Steering Committee for ERM, aligning strategies to facilitate greater capacity and maturity among ERM programs government-wide.
-This willing coalition of ERM practitioners seeks to identify and share best practices, identify opportunities to assess maturity of ERM programs, promote ERM integration within mission and mission support functions, and facilitate constructive coordination with oversight entities.
+This coalition of ERM practitioners seeks to identify and share best practices, identify opportunities to assess maturity of ERM programs, promote ERM integration within mission and mission support functions, and facilitate constructive coordination with oversight entities.

 **Focusing on Clear Goals and Data-driven Performance Reviews**